scantxt/scantxt/SCANNER.md

 This record and format is for scanning operators to implement as a way to signpost the types of scanning they do.

+See [scanner-guidance](scanner-guidance.md) for details on identification and verification.

 ## Proposed Structure

 |code|required|description|